 Not only do we guide you on your personalized academic path every step of the way, tuition at Carroll is a fraction of the cost of most 4-year schools in Maryland.
 And transferring to a 4-year school is easier with your associates degree from Carroll.

-To enroll, follow the 6 steps to becoming a Carroll student.
+To enroll, follow the 5 steps to becoming a Carroll student.

-Gifted and talented admission is selective.
-To be considered, you must be 16 years or younger, have a record of academic success and demonstrate your ability to handle college level coursework.
+Gifted and Talented admission is selective.
+To be considered, you must be 16 years or younger, have a record of academic success and demonstrate your ability to handle college-level coursework.

-Prior to turning 16, you must place into college level coursework to be approved for enrollment.
-Most students take the college placement tests to qualify.
+Prior to turning 16, you must place into college-level coursework to be approved for enrollment.
+Most students take the College placement tests to qualify.

 *College placement test scores can be used to determine admission eligibility if 96th percentile evidence cannot be provided.

 Tuition DiscountThe Carroll County Commissioners have provided, in

-their Fiscal Year 2018 Budget, one time funds to support a 25% tuition discount
+their Fiscal Year 2018 Budget, one-time funds to support a 25% tuition discount

 for Home Schooled and Private School students.

-Speak with the guidance counselors at your high school or Career and Tech Center to obtain proof of completion and an articulation form.
+Speak with the guidance counselors at your high school or Career & Tech Center to obtain proof of completion and an articulation form.
 High school grade and attendance restrictions apply.
 To take advantage of this opportunity, you must have completed your CCPS program within the last two years.